Your Pelvic Floor and More: The Benefits of Physical Therapy in the Childbearing Years

 Dyspareunia (painful intercourse) can be caused by hormone imbalance or lingering pelvic floor issues.
 Cesarean birth and vacuum assisted birth both make this issue it twice as likely to occur.

-Sciatica and Back, Hip, or Pelvic Pain may linger after birth or be caused by the work birth.
+Sciatica and Back, Hip, or Pelvic Pain may linger after birth or be caused by the work of birth.

 Dr. Melissa uses physiotape to treat Diastasis Recti.